okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/overview/index.md

 This guide provides example code for an external service to respond to calls from a Registration Inline Hook.

-You must enable [self-service registration (SSR)](/docs/guides/set-up-self-service-registration/before-you-begin/) to implement a registration inline hook.
+You must enable [self-service registration (SSR)](/docs/guides/set-up-self-service-registration/before-you-begin/) to implement a Registration Inline Hook.

 > **Note:** Self-service registration and Registration Inline Hooks only work with the [Okta Sign-In Widget](/code/javascript/okta_sign-in_widget/) version 2.9 or later.